guyleonard/get_jgi_genomes/README.md

 # List of -zomes and -cosms

-* PhytozomeV12
+* Phytozome V12 as 'PhytozomeV12'
-* Metazomev3
+* Metazome V3 as 'MetazomeV3'
-* Mycocosm
+* Mycocosm as 'fungi'
-* Phycocosm
+* Phycocosm as 'algae'

-Point releases, e.g. V12.1, don't seem to work, so please use whole integers, e.g. V12
+Use the name in quotes for the '-g' option.
+NB - point releases, e.g. V12.1, don't seem to work, so please use whole integers, e.g. V12

 # Notes (mostly grumpy)
 JGI offers several ways to download its genomic data: